-Table 1: Selected Competition Legislative Developments, Proposed and system - washing clean linen in public - and a shift towards cartel enforcement, with the maximum jail sentence for a hard core cartel offence increased from two to five years.6 Responsibility for mergers was assumed by the Competition Authority using a competition test.
+Competition policy in Ireland was modernised and reformed between 2000 and 2007 with the introduction of the Competition Act 2002 and the abolition of the Restrictive Practices (Groceries) Order 1987 ("the Groceries Order") in 2006.
+The Competition Act 2002 saw the end of the voluntary notification system - washing clean linen in public - and a shift towards cartel enforcement, with the maximum jail sentence for a hard core cartel offence increased from two to five years.7 Responsibility for mergers was assumed by the Competition Authority using a competition test.
 Previously the Minister had responsibility using a public interest test.
 The Groceries Order had criminalised undertakings that reduced, for certain grocery products, prices below net invoice costs.
 Enforcement action had been taken, for example, against a supermarket for reducing the price of disposable nappies (DETE, 2005, p.
 172).
-The mandatory merger notification criteria were revised so as to remove unnecessary notifications.
-These pro-competitive legislative measures were based on careful analysis.7
+The mandatory merger notification criteria were revised so as remove unnecessary notifications.
+These pro-competitive legislative measures were based on careful analysis.8